stanleychan0507/UBC2023_CapstoneProject/README.md

 1. [react-dom](https://www.npmjs.com/package/react-dom)

 ## Set up
- zgo to your terminal and naviagte to Rosen github cloned file then 1.change directory to rosen:
+ go to your terminal and naviagte to Rosen github cloned file then
+1. change directory to rosen:
 ```console
  cd ./rosen
  ```